ComBin/puppet-opensearch/REFERENCE.md

 Data type: `Optional[Stdlib::Absolutepath]`

-Directory containing elasticsearch plugins.
+Directory containing opensearch plugins.
-Use this setting if your packages deviate from the norm (/usr/share/elasticsearch/plugins)
+Use this setting if your packages deviate from the norm (/usr/share/opensearch/plugins)

 ##### <a name="plugins"></a>`plugins`